Gharib110/Bitcoin/README.md

 ## P2SH Signature Verification
 Signature verification is tricky for P2SH transaction.
-Since it has several keys and signatures and order of signature should be the same as public key which means if the order of signature is n then its corresponding public key should have order m >= n.
+Since it has several keys and signatures and order of signature should be the same as public key, which means if the order of signature is n, then its corresponding public key should have order m >= n.

 Now comes to how to construct the signature message z.
-Let's take it step by step, the following data chunk is a P2SH transaction and the chunk in { and } is the scriptSig of integers input:
+Let's take it step by step, the following data chunk is a P2SH transaction and the chunk in { and } is the scriptSig of integer input:

 ```g
 0100000001868278ed6ddfb6c1ed3ad5f8181eb0c7a385aa0836f01d5e4789e6bd304d87221a